jgwill/olca/ROADMAP.md

 - Provide typed state helpers so handlers can declare input/output types.
 - Offer utilities for streaming output to STDOUT or websockets.
 - Prepare example notebooks demonstrating 0.4 features and typed states.
+- Integrate typed-state helpers into `olcacli.py` for safer graph transitions.

 ## FuseWill from `coaiapy`
 - Replace local `fusewill_utils` with `coaiapy.fusewill`.